 This may also be to do with handheld games being much more popular in Japan than in western countries.

-While Fruit Ninja was developed in Australia, not only that it was successful in North America, it's one of the most popular games of all time in China.
+While Fruit Ninja was developed in Australia, it became one of the most popular iOS games in China and the United States.

 Terranigma was way more loved in Germany than back in its native homeland in Japan (Germans will even try to convince you that it's the greatest SNES RPG ever made).
 One of the main reasons for it is the fact that it's the only SNES RPG that ever got a release in Europe in its original SNES format.

-One of the main reasons of it's popularity in Germany may have to do with the fact that Germans in general are way more tolerant towards Japanese RPG's than any other western country (Dragon Quest 9 for instance, whilst not seen as that great in Japan, was very well-liked in Germany and kids will still bring this game up and tell you it's one of their favorite video games ever).
+One of the main reasons for its popularity in Germany may have to do with the fact that Germans in general are way more tolerant towards Japanese RPG's than any other western country (Dragon Quest IX for instance, whilst not seen as that great in Japan, was very well-liked in Germany and kids will still bring this game up and tell you it's one of their favorite video games ever).

 This is probably the reason why the German Club Nintendo published a 32-page long comic about it.